luciomartinez/paanet.org/README.md

 Create DB

-    ./bin/rails db:setup db:migrate
+    bundle exec rails db:setup db:migrate

 Get it running

-    ./bin/rails server
+    bundle exec rails server

 ## Deploy

-This repo can be connected into a heroku application for manual or automatic deployment.
+This repo can be connected into a Heroku application for manual or automatic deployment.
-However some considerations can be done as following.
+However, it takes some considerations with it.

-__Create admin user__
+__Create Admin User__

  1. Open the console from heroku and enter `rails console`.
  2. Create an Active Admin user from the console `AdminUser.create({ email: 'yours', password: 'yours' });`